-These FMPs were developed in consultation with each beach community as well as residents and ratepayers in the whole Shire to inform the management actions and planning decisions for the area.
-These actions have been tailored to incorporate what the community values about their foreshore and how the foreshore is used.
+This FMP has been developed following a series of site inspections, including vegetation mapping, species identification and coastal morphology assessments, as well as public engagement with residents and ratepayers from Four Mile Beach and the greater Douglas Shire.
+The site inspections and public engagement have informed the management actions and planning decisions for the Four Mile Beach foreshore area.
+The management actions have been tailored to incorporate what the community values about their foreshore and how the foreshore is used.